jpedro/jpedro.github.io/.posts/postgres.md

 ## The Design

-At core there's a fundamental fork how Postgres and say MySQL were designed.
+At core there's a fundamental fork how Postgres and MySQL were designed.

 MySQL just wanted to be the fastest.
 For a long time, screw referential integrity.
 Use the application and build your own triggers.
 Stored